samdenty/gqless/src/gqless/README.md

 ### Individual queries

-By default, all the fields are merged into one query.
-With `Query` component, you can seperate them
+By default, all component data requirements are merged into one query.
+By using `<Query>` you can seperate components into different queries.

 ```tsx
 const Description = graphql(({ user }) => <p>{user.description}</p>)